Gafaszt2/History-of-Humankind/README.md

 # History-of-Humankind
 My brand new ruleset free for all to play, if you wonder how an civilization game would be on my hands? this is the ruleset for you.

+History of Humankind dives deeper into humanity's resilience and progression through history by introducing key elements like the Dark Age, representing a time of challenge and uncertainty that shaped societies.
+The addition of Plague captures the devastating impact of disease on populations, serving as a reminder of the fragility yet adaptability of civilizations.
+Injuries bring a personal dimension to struggles, highlighting individual hardships amidst the larger historical narrative.
+Artifacts, meanwhile, celebrate the enduring legacy of human creativity and ingenuity, offering glimpses into the cultural milestones that define us.
+Lastly, a thoughtful Rework of existing features ensures a refined, cohesive experience that aligns seamlessly with the epic story you're telling.